Back in Tyne: Five wonderful wins against Brighton

 Glenn Murray's penalty gave Brighton the lead and looked to be giving Chris Hughton's men a four-point advantage over Rafa Benítez's side.

-However, Newcastle managed to come from behind, with Diamé looping the ball into the net after Christian's Atsu initial strike struck the Senegalese midfielder before Pérez, who had been on the pitch for seven minutes as a substitute, fired home from Atsu's low cross to seal a dramatic win.
+However, Newcastle managed to come from behind in unusual fashion as Diamé unintentionally looped the ball into the net after Christian's Atsu initial strike struck the Senegalese midfielder before Pérez, who had been on the pitch for seven minutes as a substitute, fired home from Atsu's low cross to seal a dramatic win.

-The three points proved vital towards Newcastle lifting the Championship trophy, pipping Brighton by a single point.
+The three points proved vital towards Newcastle lifting the Championship trophy, with United pipping Brighton by a single point.

 Shelvey's stunning free kick (2016)

-Newcastle secured a 2-0 victory at St. James' Park, with goals from captain Jamaal Lascelles and Jonjo Shelvey, his first for the Magpies, set United on their way to a third successive Championship victory.
+Newcastle secured a 2-0 victory at St. James' Park as goals from captain Jamaal Lascelles and Jonjo Shelvey, the midfielder's first for the Magpies, set United on their way to a third successive Championship victory.

 Lascelles' brilliant header from Matt Ritchie's free kick put the home side ahead before Brighton were reduced to ten men as Sam Baldock was dismissed for a second bookable offence.